 A memorable day tracing the history of Pyramids.
 The day (and story) starts at Saqqara where we visit the Step-Pyramid that was constructed in 2780BC.
 From here we head to the little-visited pyramids at Dashour.
 In particular we will concentrate on the Red and Bent Pyramids -the first 'true' pyramids.
 In the afternoon we visit the best-known site at Giza on the western outskirts of Cairo.
 Home to the Great Pyramids of Cheops, Chephren and Mycerinus and the timeless and enigmatic Sphinx, these great monuments to the afterlife defy the imagination.
 Only the throng of sightseers, Egyptian and foreign, milling around their huge foundations, keep the viewer in the 21st century.
-This evening we travel by sleeper train to Aswan: dinner is served on the train.

-We arrive at Aswan, the most southerly city in Egypt and the traditional trading post linking Nubia and Black Africa with the Nile River.
+In the morning we transfer to Cairo airport for our flight to Aswan, the most southerly city in Egypt and the traditional trading post linking Nubia and Black Africa with the Nile River.
 The desert sands come almost to the water's edge in this quiet but ever- growing city.
 En route to Elephantine Island we stop at the Necropolis of The Nobles, a necropolis of rock cut tombs on the high cliffs on the West Bank of The Nile.
 These were only discovered in the last century.
 Although much of the stonework in the Necropolis has survived in good condition, the artwork in the tombs has not fared so well.
 Elephantine Island was reputed to have been the home of locally revered gods, and temples such as the Temple of Khnum, were built in their honour.
 Excavation of the island's ancient town is still being carried out.

 Today we visit the remote temples of Philae and Kalabsha.
 For over 50 years the island of Philae and its monuments were submerged in water as a result of the Aswan Dam.
 In the 1960s the temples were dismantled and rebuilt to the original orientation on the nearby island of Agilika.
 The oldest part of Philae dates from the 4th Century BC and the rest of the remains were built by the Ptolemis and Romans up to the 3rd Century AD.
 Kalabsha temple is another Nubian temple, like Abu Simbel, which was also rescued from the waters of the dam and reconstructed.
 It was built in the Roman period for Caesar Augustus and dedicated to Isis.
 Made of sandstone, it was built in the traditional Egyptian style.